EliahKagan/newrepo-findrepo/README.md

 Currently, the path `/repos` is hard-coded as the directory where repositories are kept.
-This can be modified by editing the source code of `findrepo` and `newrepo`. **The only external configuration is the domain name (or IP address) that will be used in the `ssh://` URLs the tools output.** Using the ouptut of `hostname`, or other such methods, would not be reliable, especially when the server is a machine in a home or small office connected to the Internet with a NAT router, which is the primary use case for these tools.
+This can be modified by editing the source code of `findrepo` and `newrepo`. **The only external configuration is the domain name (or IP address) that will be used in the `ssh://` URLs the tools output.** Using the output of `hostname`, or other such methods, would not be reliable, especially when the server is a machine in a home or small office connected to the Internet with a NAT router, which is the primary use case for these tools.